 - Phone: +61 418 406 487

 - Company Phone: +612 9353 4120

 - Undergraduate: Bachelor of Arts 1974 University of Queensland,

 - Graduate: Master of Laws 1977 University of Queensland,

 Professor Doug Jones AO is a leading independent international commercial and investor/state arbitrator and International Judge on the Singapore International Commercial Court.

 The arbitrations in which he has been involved include infrastructure, energy, commodities, intellectual property, commercial and joint venture, and investor-state disputes spanning over 30 jurisdictions around the world.

 Doug is an arbitrator member at Arbitration Place in Toronto and a door tenant at Atkin Chambers in London, and has an office in Sydney, Australia.

-Prior to his full time practice as an arbitrator Doug had 40 years’ experience as an international transactional and disputes projects lawyer.
+Prior to his practice as an arbitrator Doug had 40 years’ experience as an international transactional and disputes projects lawyer.

 Doug is acknowledged as a leading arbitrator and is highly ranked in a number of leading publications.
 Most recently, in 2017, Chambers Asia-Pacific recognised Doug as “without question the leading Asia-Pacific-based arbitrator for construction disputes”, and he maintained his Band One ranking in the International Arbitration Category.